Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Optimal Transport on Compact Manifolds

 \subsection{Beyond the Sphere}

 In some cases, manifolds $M$ with non-positive cost-sectional curvature at any point $x \in M$ can have positive measures $\mu_0, \mu_1 \in C^{\infty}(M)$, but $T$ is not even guaranteed to be continuous~\cite{LoeperReg}.
-In order to explain what the cost-sectional curvature is, we introduce the Ma, Trudinger, Wang tensor~\cite{MTW, LoeperReg}:
+We introduce the Ma, Trudinger, Wang tensor~\cite{MTW, LoeperReg}: